mzaoualim/cryptocurrency_portfolio_optimization_app/README.md

 # cryptocurrency_portfolio_optimization_app
-A deep learning based app for optimizing a portfolio of a given set of cryptocurrencies.
+Portfolio Optimization App of a given set of cryptocurrencies.